Top 3 Startup Challenges (And What To Do About Them!)

 • Incubators.
 Help accelerate startups' growth by providing support through management training, capital, mentorship, office space, and network connections.
 They can be sponsored by for-profit ventures, non-profit groups, academic institutions, and community economic development groups.
 They can be organized by industry, niche, or location.

 • Venture Capital.
-Provides private funds to startups they think have high long-term growth potential.
+Provides private funds to startups that they think have high long-term growth potential.
 They give you the money and take equity in return.
 This gives them a seat at the table for company decisions.
 Some startups appreciate that extra voice, but others do not.

 • Crowdfunding.
 It's the best way to gain equity without giving away ownership.
 Raises money from future customers and fans.
 You do not get any mentorship or education from crowdfunding your startup.
 But it does increase awareness around your brand and product, markets your brand to a new audience, and validates your ideas.